kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Test the plugin works across workload type.
 - Test CP-SAT vs. other solvers.

-## TODOs
+## Later TODOs

+- Make use of design patterns where possible.
+- Create unit and integration tests.
+- Find a better way to set verbose level.
-- Make the test plan.
+- Add more comments to the code.
 - Somehow ensure that the cluster state is the same throughout execution.
 If not, consider to evict those non-planned pods during execution.
 We can use the snapshot to see how many there is of each RS-workloads and standalone pods and compare with the actual state.
 We should never have more than planned, but we can have less if something got deleted externally or if we move a pod or evict it.
-- Not sure my plugin will work if a pod is removed during plan execution
+- We will get a plan timeout if a pod is removed during plan execution (if a standalone pod is deleted or a workload is scaled down).
-  - If a standalone we intended to move was deleted by someone else before you "resolve" it, it won't end up in targets, so you won’t recreate it.
-Result: the "by name" check in isPlanCompleted will keep failing (pod missing) until the plan TTL fires, at which point the plan is force-completed.
-  - If a workload is scaled down or completely removed during the plan, the completion check will fail and will only be completed at plan TTL.
 - Fix TODOs

-## Later TODOs

-- Only activate pods we need to schedule
-- Make use of design patterns where possible.
-- Create unit and integration tests.
-- Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
-Also, check his scheduler-config under manifests\optimizedpreemption
-- Find a better way to set verbose level.
-- Add more comments to the code.

 ## Write